-To specify which files are are and are not included in an analysis go to Administration > General Settings > Analysis Scope > Files.
+To use exclusions to analyze everything but the specified files, go to Administration > General Settings > Analysis Scope > Files.

-You can set these properties at the project and global levels.
+You can set these properties at both the project and global levels.

-See the Patterns section for more details on the syntax to use in these inputs.
+See the Patterns section below for more details on the syntax to use in these inputs.